Vortex liquids and the Ginzburg-Landau equation

 \subsection{Vortex dynamics and vortex liquids}

 A prominent feature of type II superconductivity is the presence of localized regions, called \emph{vortices}, where superconductivity vanishes.
-In particular there exist some points $\{a_j \}_{j=1}^n$ in $\Omega$ where $|u(a_j, \cdot)| \approx 0$.
+In particular there exist some points $\{a_j \}_{j=1}^n$ in $\Omega$ where $|u(a_j)| = 0$.
 Furthermore, about each vortex the winding number of the phase is \emph{quantized}; in particular

 In the vicinity of each vortex the Ginzburg-Landau energy $E_\e(u)$ blows up at the rate $\pi \logep + O(1)$.
-Bethuel-Brezis-Helein showed in \cite{BBH} that minimizers of the Ginzburg-Landau energy \eqref{bbhenergy} can be expanded further up to second order where $\gamma_0$ is a universal constant and
+Bethuel-Brezis-H\'elein showed in \cite{BBH} that minimizers of the Ginzburg-Landau energy \eqref{bbhenergy} can be expanded further up to second order